 My Blood Clot Story

 On Wednesday, July 19th, I went for a 10 mile run after work in 90-plus degree heat.
 Despite the high temperature and humidity, I was highly motivated and honestly felt great.
-I hit the 600 mile mark for this year, and I even blogged about the run here.
+I hit the 600 mile mark for this year.
 How ironic that this would be last run for a while… In the late evening, I talked with my friend Naomi in Japan for at least an hour that night too and really was feeling fantastic.

 Unfortunately, things took a quick turn.
 I woke up on Thursday morning with excruciating pain in my head.
 This was probably the first time I had a severe headache in my life, so this horrific feeling was entirely new.
 I went to work and self-treated with Ibuprofen thinking the pain was maybe related to minor dehydration and would eventually go away.
 Throughout the day, I had moments of relief but the underlying pain remained.
 Ironically, I had lined up a 7.3 mile run with a colleague after work.
 Fortunately, we decided late afternoon to skip out because of the high temperatures and humidity and my “headache.”
 This decision may have literally saved my life.
 I didn’t sleep well Thursday night.